-Athlete's foot, also known as tinea pedi and ringworm of the foot, is a fungal infection that affects the upper layer of the skin of the foot, especially when it is warm, moist and irritated.
-Athlete's foot is a form of ringworm.
+Athlete's foot, also known as tinea pedi and ringworm of the foot, is a fungal infection that affects the upper layer of the skin of the foot, especially when it is warm, moist, and irritated.

-The fungus that causes athlete's foot is called Trichophyton, and is commonly found on floors and in clothing.
+The fungus that causes athlete's foot is called Trichophyton and is commonly found on floors and in clothing.

 Symptoms of athlete's foot